Ruwuki/Ruwuki/README.md

 - 👀 I’m interested in cum
 - 🌱 I’m currently learning cum
 - 💞️ I’m looking to collaborate on cum
-- 📫 How to reach me cum
+- 📫 How to reach cum
 - 😄 Pronouns: cum
 - ⚡ Fun fact: cum